sushinpv/react-secure-storage/README.md

 |`removeItem(key)`          | To remove specified key from secure local storage|  |
 |`clear()`          | Removed all data from secure local storage|  |

+## How to use with Vite

+In the latest version of Vite, process is not defined by default, It uses `import.meta.env`,

+To define the process, You need to add the following code inside `vite.config.ts`

+	import { defineConfig } from 'vite'
+	// ...
+	export default defineConfig({
+	    // ...
+	    define: {
+			"process.env": {},
+		},
+	})

+Here you can pass all the required `ENV` variables supported by the library inside the process.env object

 ## To disable properties from key generation

 If you wish to disable any of the key generation property, You can do it as below